About city :

 Fairs and Festivals :

 The culture of Bissau is mixed.
-Portuguese is the official language but since its independence from Portugal, most of the settlers have gone back to Europe and today they constitute only a small percentage of the population of Bissau.
+Portuguese is the official language but since its independence from Portugal, most of the settlers have gone back to Europe, and today they constitute only a small percentage of the population of Bissau.
 Most of the population consists of members of different African tribes.
-Majority of the people practice animism, though some have now converted to Islam.
+The majority of the people practice animism, though some have now converted to Islam.
 The result is that the culture of Bissau is very colorful.

 The most important festival of Bissau is its annual carnival.
 It is mostly celebrated in February, four days before Lent, though only a minority of the population is Christian.
 The hundreds of tribes that live in Guinea Bissau show off their culture at this time.
 The members of the tribe hire boats or trucks.
-They dress you in their traditional costumes of shells, leaves, cow horn and blown up spined husk of boxfish.
-They pour into the city from the different corners of the country.
+They dress you in their traditional costumes of shells, leaves, cow horns, and blown-up spined husk of boxfish.
+They pour into the city from different corners of the country.
 This is one of the most vibrant cultural celebrations in all of Africa.